basnijholt/nijho.lt/content/post/homelab-explained/index.md

 The other is Kubernetes, which many self-hosted projects don't support and which is a lot to babysit at home, or running every app as a NixOS module, which often lags behind upstream.[^nix-lag]
 I landed in between: NixOS declares the machines, each project's own Compose file declares its app, and [compose-farm](https://github.com/basnijholt/compose-farm), a thin tool I wrote, decides which machine runs what, which is all the multi-host orchestration I need.
 Every layer is a text file in git, each uses the simplest tool that keeps it that way, and I still get new app releases as soon as upstream ships them.
+The price is that nothing fails over automatically, but because every machine sees the same files and data, moving services to another machine is a one-line change and one command.

 [^nix-lag]: Yes, [nixpkgs is the largest and most up-to-date package repository](https://repology.org/repositories/graphs) there is.
 Even so, I follow `nixos-unstable`, and a new version only reaches me once it is merged, built, and tested, and the channel moves forward, which usually takes a couple of days.
 Updates that trigger large rebuilds go through a staging branch first and take longer, and not every package gets updated as quickly as the popular ones.
 With Docker, I can run a release the day upstream publishes it.